p-krukowski/virtual-piano/README.md

-# virtual-piano
+# Virtual Piano
-Simple piano for browsers written with HTML, CSS, JS
+Simple piano for browsers written with HTML, CSS, JS.

+It was written as hyperskill project.

+## Learned:
+DOM structure and event handling